procore/documentation/other_procore_apis/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#coachmarkhyperlinkclicked"></a></p>

 Fires when the coachmark indicator has been cleared.
+The coachmark will appear in the upper right hand corner of the webviewer appear when:
+- objects are hidden
+- section planes are applied
-The coachmark in the upper right hand corner of the webviewer appears due to; hidden objects, applied section planes, or a field of view has been applied other than the default field of view.
-When you clear a coachmark, this event fires and returns a string value of which coachmark was cleared.
+- a field of view has been applied other than the default field of view

-This string can be one of the following values: `hidden`, `section`, or `fov`.
+When the coachmark is cleared, this event will fire with a value indicating which type of coachmark was cleared:
+- `"hidden"`
+- `"section"`
+- `"fov"`

 ---